Enter your ZIP to find local pros.

 How AquaStop BasementGutter Compares

-The AquaStop BasementGutter is best compared with other common basement water-management approaches, not just other branded drain channels.
-The right solution depends on where water is entering, how often it happens, and whether you need to protect finished basement space.
+AquaStop BasementGutter is best compared to other common basement water management solutions.
+The right choice depends on where water is getting in, how often it happens, and whether you need to protect finished areas.

-Solution How It Works Best For Trade-Offs Typical Installed Cost
+Solution How It Works Best For Limitations Typical Cost

-Groundworks AquaStop BasementGutter Interior perimeter drain installed just above the footing to collect seepage from walls and wall-floor joints, then direct it to a sump pump.
-Recurring perimeter seepage, wet wall-floor joints, and basements that need ongoing moisture control.
+Groundworks AquaStop BasementGutter Interior perimeter drain above the footing that collects wall and wall-floor joint seepage and routes it to a sump pump.
+Recurring perimeter seepage; ongoing moisture control needs.
 Requires interior trenching and concrete patch-back.
-Usually works best as part of a larger waterproofing system. $4,000 to $12,000
+Works best as part of a full waterproofing system. $4,000 to $12,000

-Exterior Footing Drain / Excavation Excavates around the outside of the foundation to install or replace exterior drainage and manage groundwater before it enters.
-Homes with major exterior drainage failures, persistent hydrostatic pressure, or foundation waterproofing work already planned.
-More invasive, more expensive, and often more disruptive to landscaping, walkways, and access areas. $6,000 to $15,000+
+Exterior Footing Drain / Excavation Excavates around the foundation exterior to install or replace drainage and block groundwater before it enters.
+Major exterior drainage failures; persistent hydrostatic pressure.
+Most invasive and expensive option.
+Disrupts landscaping and exterior access. $6,000 to $15,000+

-Crack Injection / Localized Repair Targets one crack or one isolated leak path instead of managing perimeter water intrusion across the whole basement.
-Single-point leaks, isolated cracks, or limited moisture problems with a clearly identified source.
-Usually not enough for basements with repeated seepage in multiple areas or along the full perimeter.
-Lower than full-system drainage
+Crack Injection / Localized Repair Seals one crack or isolated leak point rather than managing full-perimeter water intrusion.
+Single-point leaks with a clearly identified source.
+Insufficient for basements with seepage in multiple areas or along the full perimeter. $300 to $2,500

-Grated Drain / Surface Collection Drain Captures surface water at specific entry points such as stairwells, entry doors, or other localized runoff areas.
-Surface water entering at one predictable location rather than full perimeter seepage.
-Not a substitute for a full interior perimeter drain when moisture is entering along walls and wall-floor joints.
-Varies by scope
+Grated Drain / Surface Collection Drain Captures surface water at one predictable entry point such as a stairwell or entry door.
+Localized surface water at a single entry point.
+Not a substitute for a full perimeter drain when moisture enters along walls and wall-floor joints throughout the basement. $500 to $3,000

-Bottom line: AquaStop BasementGutter makes the most sense when the problem is repeated perimeter seepage and you want a contractor-installed interior drainage system that works with a sump pump.
-It is usually more comprehensive than a one-off repair, but less invasive than full exterior excavation.
+AquaStop BasementGutter is a good choice if you have ongoing perimeter seepage and want a contractor-installed interior drainage system that works with a sump pump.
+It offers a more complete solution than a single repair, but is less invasive and less costly than excavating the outside of your foundation.

 Sources